-- 4x points at US Supermarkets on up to $25k per calendar year (Previously 2x)
+- 4x points per dollar spent at US Supermarkets on up to $25k per calendar year (Then 1x)

 - A new $120 annual dining credit which is split up monthly for charges at GrubHub, Seamless, The Cheesecake Factory, Ruth’s Chris Steakhouse & Participating Shake Shack locations.

 - Annual Fee is now $250 and is not waived for the first year.
 This is increased from the $195 annual fee on the Premier Rewards Gold card.

 - Click Here to learn more about American Express Gold Card.

 Is the Amex Gold Card Worth the Annual Fee?

 This article was inspired by a great post written by Greg Davis-Kean last week who writes The Frequent Miler.
 Greg broke this down into an easy to understand worksheet format which I think is very helpful.